Click on a name to send an email.

 Charlie comes to WNEG by way of both Pennsylvania and North Carolina.
 After growing up in Allentown, PA, Charlie attended Penn State University, graduating in May of 2004 with a degree in broadcast journalism.
 While at Penn State, Charlie covered Penn State football and basketball, along with news and other sports.

 Upon graduation, he made his way to WNEG’s sister station, WRGC, in Sylva, NC.
 Charlie spent just over three years at WRGC, covering news and sports.
-While in North Carolina, Charlie met his wife Lindsay.
 Charlie is very excited to be a part of the team at AM 630 WNEG.

 Kathy Cabe, Administrative Assistant/Receptionist

 Kathy was born and raised in Stephens County, graduating from Stephens County High School in 1973.
 She earned her BOT degree from North Georgia Tech in 2006.
 She worked at Coats American for 25 years, and is now the smiling face and voice that greets you when you come by the station.

 Kathy loves to bake, and to spoil her nephew and great-nieces and nephews.